Disaster Relief & Response

 2018 Southern California Wildfires

 Following the outbreak of the 2018 southern California wildfires, The D’Andre D. Lampkin Foundation met with our donor partners, Kiss the Monkeys to coordinate and organize disaster relief supplies at the front lines of the fire.
 While organizing supplies at Los Angeles Fire Station 84, volunteers saw first hand what the first phase of a disaster response looks like.
-First responders do the best they can on behalf of residents and cooperative partnership community organizations is an absolutely necessity so that they can focus on what they are trained to do best.
+First responders do the best they can on behalf of residents and cooperation between first responders and community organizations is an absolute necessity so that they can focus on what they are trained to do best.